Last Updated on July 29, 2022 by Maryam Siddiqui

 Cost of living in Portugal

-This is one of the factors that make the quality of life in Portugal very favorable considering all the advantages you’re getting.
+This factor makes the quality of life in Portugal very favorable considering all the advantages you’re getting.
 Once people residing in the country feel at ease and debt-free, life feels better.

-Here comes the tip: If you’re looking for living in Portugal with not much money, try to live where most locals reside.
+Here’s a tip: If you’re looking to live in Portugal with little money, try to live where most locals reside.
 Castelo Branco, Évora and Caldas da Rainha are some of the cheapest cities to live in Portugal.
-One thing in common?
-Its residents are overwhelmingly Portuguese nationals.

 Population and culture

 The Portuguese population has been around 10 million for over 20 years.
-Between crises and recoveries, in 2020 there were 10,297.1 residents in Portugal according to data from the National Institute of Statistics (INE).
+Between crises and recoveries, in 2022, there are 10.36 million residents in Portugal, according to data from the National Institute of Statistics (INE).

 The cities with the highest quality of life in Portugal

-Leiria is a city with a high quality of life located near the coast of central Portugal.
-It has a population of around 128,000 inhabitants, 5,5% of which are foreigners with a residence permit.
 The city of Leiria is both historic and modern.
-It is 130 km from Lisbon but has an independent economy and identity.
-In other words, a good place to visit and live.
+It is 140 km (1 hour 40 minutes) from Lisbon but has an independent economy and identity.
+In other words, a great place to visit and live.

-One of the oldest cities in the country, Braga is also one of the places with the highest quality of life in Portugal.
+One of the oldest cities in the country, Braga is also one of the places with a uniquely brilliant quality of life in Portugal.

-It is the capital of the Minho region, in the extreme north, and also the 3rd biggest city in the Portuguese territory.
-Tradition and religion accompany the locals in Braga, but it is also a city of pride in education and business.
+It’s the capital of the Minho region, in the extreme north, and also the 3rd biggest city in the Portuguese territory.
+Tradition and religion accompany the locals in Braga, but it’s also a city with a lot of pride in education and business.

 4. Viana do Castelo

-Perhaps one of the most important cities in Portugal, Coimbra also has a high quality of life.
+Perhaps one of the most important cities in Portugal, Coimbra is a magical experience on its own.
 The city is home to one of the oldest and best universities in Portugal, dating back to the 11th century.

 People say that Coimbra, in central Portugal, is the cradle of the Portuguese language, so culture here matters a lot.
 Life in the city is marked by tranquility, beautiful landscapes, and good outdoor spaces.

-Join our Facebook group All About Portugal For Expats and share real-life experiences online with our international community.
+Join our Facebook Group – All About Portugal For Expats and exchange questions and experiences online with our international community.
 There are over 7,000 Portugal enthusiasts waiting to help you out.